salesforce/storm-dynamic-spout/README.md

 ```

 You can add new metrics to any custom implementation in the framework as needed.
 Most interfaces have an `open()` method that will receive a `MetricsRecorder` as a parameter. _If they don't, then this is a great opportunity for a contribution!_

+Lastly you'll note that all of our metric keys are annotated with [`MetricDocumentation`](src/main/java/com/salesforce/storm/spout/documentation/MetricDocumentation.java), this is purely a convention of the framework which helps update the table of metrics below.
+If you're interested in how this is done, or want to do something similar check out the [`DocGenerator`](src/main/java/com/salesforce/storm/spout/documentation/DocGenerator.java) which compiles them together.

 ## Handlers
 Handlers essentially hooks that are attached to either the `DynamicSpout` and `VirtualSpout` and provide a way for interacting with their lifecycle stages without having to extend a base class.
 They serve as the key manner in which one might implement the framework in their project.